Victor-A-P/Victor-A-P/README.md

 ### - 🔭 I’m currently working on ...

 ```
-At the moment I am working in a personal project wich is the development of a an app
+At the moment I am working in a personal
+project wich is the development of apps
 for mobile devices using iOS with Swift
 ```
 <a href="https://developer.apple.com/learn/" target="_blank"><img height="25" src="https://img.shields.io/badge/swift-F54A2A?style=for-thebadge&logo=swift&logoColor=white"></a>